 Certificate in School Counseling

-Program Director: Cheryl J. Simpson, PhD, LEP, PPS
+Program Director: Cheryl J. Simpson, PhD, EdS, MA, LEP, PPS

 The School Counseling Certificate is housed in the Department of Counseling and Family Sciences.
 The department also has post-baccalaureate certificate programs in Child Life Specialist, Clinical Medication, Drug and Alcohol Counseling, Family Counseling, and Family Life Education in addition to its graduate degree programs in Child Life Specialist (MS), Counseling (MS), Family Studies (MA and PhD), and Marital and Family Therapy (MS, DMFT, and PhD).

 Loma Linda University’s mission of whole person care guides the faculty in working collaboratively for the purpose of transforming lives through education, research, clinical training, community service, and global outreach.
 Students are invited to join with faculty in supporting university values of compassion, integrity, excellence, freedom, justice, purity, and humility.
 These attributes are depicted by the Good Samaritan statue in the heart of campus which contrasts human indifference and ethnic pride with empathy and service.
 Amidst the rich cultural heritage of our academic community, the education offered within the Department of Counseling and Family Sciences is the foundation upon which to develop new and ever more nurturing ways of being with others.

 The MS in Counseling and the MS in Marital and Family Therapy degree programs are accredited by the Western Association of Schools and Colleges (WASC).
 The Pupil Personnel Services (PPS) credential is accredited by the California Commission on Teacher Credentialing (CTC).